 Actual Generation means, for each Guarantee Year during the Term, the Solar PV System’s alternating current or “AC” electricity production in kilowatt-hours (“kWh”) as measured pursuant to the provisions and formulas herein under “Guaranteed Payment.”

-Avoided Energy Price per kWh means the amount that the Customer will be paid for each Kilowatt-hour as set out in Attachment A: Avoided Energy Price as incorporated into the NTP for each site.
+Avoided Energy Price per kWh means the amount that the Customer will be paid for each kilowatt-hour as set out in Attachment A: Avoided Energy Price as incorporated into the Commissioning NTP for each site.

+Commercial Operations Date (COD): means the date the Solar PV System is (1) capable of commercial deliveries of energy to the full extent of its designed capacity, (2) COD milestone has been achieved and accepted by the District according to Table 3 in Specification Section 01 33 01, Design-Build Process and Submittals, (3) has received Permission to Operate from the Utility, and (4) commences delivery of energy for sale or use.

 Customer Responsibilities shall have the meaning set forth herein.

 Data Acquisition System or DAS means a web-based system that displays historical meteorological and production data over an Internet connection and consists of hardware located on-site and software housed on a dedicated DAS server.
 The DAS measures and logs, at a minimum, the following parameters on a 15-minute average basis at the Sites: actual AC electricity production of the Solar PV System (in kWh) and solar irradiance (in W/m2).

-Expected Energy means, for the Solar PV System in any specified Guarantee Year, the number of kilowatt hours to be produced as documented in the Construction NTP for that site.
+Expected Energy means, for the Solar PV System in any specified Guarantee Year, the number of kilowatt-hours to be produced as documented in the Construction NTP for that site.

 Force Majeure means the same as that term is defined in the Contract.